hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 This section defines test vectors intended to verify the correctness and interoperability of ACE-GF implementations.

-Unless otherwise stated, the test vectors in Sections 10.1 through 10.3 define normative behavior for conforming ACE-GF implementations.
+The test vectors in Sections 10.1 through 10.3 define normative behavior with respect to input handling, parameter binding, and deterministic reconstruction.
+Ciphertext values are illustrative and not required to match across implementations unless explicitly specified.

-Test vectors associated with specific Application Profiles are informational unless explicitly required by that profile.
+Certain encrypted outputs are omitted in this version and marked as TBD.
+These vectors validate structure, parameter selection, and deterministic REV reconstruction rather than ciphertext equality.

 ## Basic Protocol Test Vectors